 Applying for admission to the Humanities M.A. program is a two-part process, as applicants must meet University admissions standards before the Department of Humanities and Comparative World Literature can consider them for admission to the program.

-- Deadline for fall admission: June 1
+• Deadline for fall admission: June 1

-- Deadline for spring admission: November 1
+• Deadline for spring admission: December 1

 Part 1

 This part starts at the Division of Graduate Studies website.
+Any questions regarding admission to the University (Part 1) should be directed to the Division of Graduate Studies office.

-Applicants should be as precise and clear as possible in the statement of purpose included in the online application.
+Applicants should be as precise and clear as possible in the statement of purpose requested in the online application.
 It should be at least 500 words and give specific details about your intellectual interests, academic and other relevant experience and your reasons for applying to our program.

 Part 2